Who invented solar panels? Solar energy history

 1985 – Solar cells with 20% efficiency developed in Australia

-The University of New South Wales’ (UNSW) Centre for Photovoltaic Engineering develops silicon solar cells that achieve efficiency greater than 20%.
+A team from The University of New South Wales’ (UNSW) Centre for Photovoltaic Engineering develops silicon solar cells that achieve efficiency greater than 20%.

 Fun fact: The high-achieving Becquerel family

 Edmond Becquerel wasn’t the only high achiever in his family.
 Edmond’s father, Antoine, was a scientist in his own right in the field of electric and luminescent phenomena and Edmond’s son, Henri, continued the family’s legacy by becoming a physicist, Nobel laureate, for his work and discovery of spontaneous radioactivity.
 Suffice to say, the Becquerel family did their bit when it came to advancing science!

 The future of solar panels…